edimaudo/web-projects/fullstack_projects/contoso_university/readme.md

 ## Contoso University

 ## Overview
 A basic university web site.
-Users can view and update student, course, and instructor information.
+User can view and update student, course, and instructor information.